Why would a Detective be calling you?

 At Gallian Firm LLC, I talk a lot about what to do when Detectives or law enforcement personnel calls.
 I do that because people often over-estimate their ability to “handle the situation.”
 Meaning, people always think they will be able to talk their way out of it.
 Most offenses that you are arrested for in the State of Texas occur in front of a police officer.
 However, some offenses – sexual assault, indecency with a child, possession of child pornography, etc. – often require a detective to investigate the case over weeks or months before making an arrest.
-The single best advice I can give, is call me immediately when a Detective calls you.
-As for the things you should not do, here are the top 5:
+The single best advice I can give, is call an attorney immediately when a Detective calls you.
+As for the things you should not do, here are the top

 - Lie – don’t do it.
 Detectives, barring a few exceptions, are pretty smart individuals and likely have a lot of information in their case before even calling you.
 Lying is a good way to become suspect number 1.